End Labour focus on internal party battles, Burnham tells Starmer

 But he warned: “There’s an opportunity there in front of Labour, but it really, really needs to take it.
 It needs to set out on in specific terms on important issues, what it would do.
 Obviously, the leader and the shadow cabinet need to connect with the public in this through their speeches.
 And we can’t afford to leave Brighton not having done that.

-“All eyes are on labor this week.
-And it’s not a week to say ‘We’ll set our plans at the election’, it is a week to say ‘Here’s what we’re going to do to give you a better alternative to this Conservative government”.
+“All eyes are on Labour this week.
+And it’s not a week to say ‘We’ll set our plans at the election’, it is a week to say ‘Here’s what we’re going to do to give you a better alternative to this Conservative government’.”

-If Starmer fails to do this, he warned, “I don’t think the voters give you repeated chances to capture their attention… If we don’t get into that space this week, we will have lost a very big opportunity.”
+If Mr Starmer fails to do this, he warned, “I don’t think the voters give you repeated chances to capture their attention … If we don’t get into that space this week, we will have lost a very big opportunity.”

 Sir Keir welcomed Sunday night’s votes in Brighton, which will increase the nomination threshold for future candidates for the leadership from 10 to 20 per cent of MPs, making it far more difficult for a left-winger like Mr Corbyn to get onto the ballot paper.